 I would have liked some more borderline case examples, such as people furious or screaming.
 But that’s just me, the book is otherwise great.

-Crucial Conversations is a must-read for anyone serious about improving socially.
+Crucial Conversations is almost a must-read for anyone serious about improving socially.

 The topics are similar to Difficult Conversations, but there are a lot of different insights from each of them.